iksnagreb/attention-dummy/README.md

-# attention-dummy
+# FINN-T
-Quickly generate PyTorch/Brevitas Scaled Dot-Product Attention dummy operators for exploring [QONNX](https://github.com/fastmachinelearning/qonnx) and [FINN](https://github.com/Xilinx/finn) graph transformations
+Quickly generate PyTorch/Brevitas Scaled Dot-Product Attention operators for exploring [QONNX](https://github.com/fastmachinelearning/qonnx) and [FINN](https://github.com/Xilinx/finn) graph transformations

+This has been used to generate the "Model Scaling and Resource Breakdown" evaluation for our paper "FINN-T: Compiling Custom Dataflow Accelerators for Quantized Transformers" accepted at [FPT 2024](https://fpt2024.org/).
+More detailed descriptions and the complete end-to-end training and FINN-build flow will be added/linked soon.

 ## Setup
 Install the dependencies listed in the `requirements.txt`, for example via pip